eerimoq/monolinux/README.rst

 Monolinux
 =========

-An embedded Linux distro with a single statically linked executable, because smaller is better!
+Create embedded Linux systems with a single statically linked executable, because smaller is better!

 Monolinux is primarily targeting the `C` programming language.